GamerErre/ShellTexturingBlog/README.md

 # Layers

 To create the illusion of height many of these layers should be stacked on top of one another.
-For performance rea- sons, this was done on the GPU.
-To accomplish this, Unity Shaders were used.
+For performance reasons, this was done on the GPU.
+To accomplish this, Unity
+Shaders were used.
 The shader code can be found in FurShader.shader.
 When the layers were introduced, it was instead needed to send the random value to the